permaweb/ao-cookbook/src/guides/snacks/sqlite.md

 > NOTE: make sure you have aos installed, if not checkout [Getting Started](/welcome/getting-started)

-spawn a new process `mydb` with a `--sqlite` flag, this instucts ao to use the latest sqlite module.
+spawn a new process `mydb` with a `--sqlite` flag, this instructs ao to use the latest sqlite module.

 ```sh
 aos mydb --sqlite